mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

 2. The rpi default post-image generates the sdcard.img.
 So, you have to execute the mp3-post-image first.\
 This is done by providing the paths to post-image scripts in order (mp3 first, default second) as found in our defconfig.

+3. **IMPORTANT**: the default post-image for 32 base add miniuart overlay in config.txt because of the input argument passed to the post-image, which occupies the chip used for Bluetooth (terminal: ttyAMA0) and uses it for serial.
+So, you have to remove the extra argument passed to post-image!

 ### Filesystem Image
 The size of the image need to be increased for extra packages
 ![image](../assets/Menuconfig/filesystem.png?raw=true)